DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/advanced_configuration/ios.md

 ### Notify the SDK that your view finished loading

-We are tracking the time it takes for your view to load.
-To notify the SDK that your view has finished loading you will need to call the `addViewLoadingTime(override:)` method through the `RUMMonitor` instance.
-This method should be called when your view is fully loaded and displayed to the user:
+iOS RUM tracks the time it takes for your view to load.
+To notify the SDK that your view has finished loading, call the `addViewLoadingTime(override:)` method through the `RUMMonitor` instance.
+Call this method when your view is fully loaded and displayed to the user:

 {{< tabs >}}
 {{% tab "Swift" %}}